Early Childhood Programs:

 Nursery, Pre-K, Kindergarten

-The Early Childhood Program at Friends’ Central offers a stimulating and nurturing environment where young children can grow - academically, socially, emotionally, and spiritually.
-We challenge children to expand their knowledge and imagination, hone their relationship skills, develop problem-solving abilities, and acquire independence and self-confidence.
+The Early Childhood Program at Friends’ Central offers a stimulating and nurturing environment where young children can grow—academically, socially, emotionally, and spiritually.
+Through our play-based, thematic education, children learn to expand their knowledge and imagination, hone their relationship skills, develop problem-solving abilities, and acquire the independence and self-confidence that they need to explore the world around them.

 Play-based and Joyful Learning